Fort Boyard (game show): Famous contestants

-French series

 Since 1993, teams on the French version of the show consist entirely of celebrities.
 These include: cyclist Laurent Fignon, Formula 1 driver Romain Grosjean in 2019, figure skating champion Brian Joubert (appearing in 2004, 2007, 2008 and 2012), Djibril Cissé, Omar Sy, R&B singer Leslie (in 2002, 2003 and 2013), Tony Parker and Eva Longoria in 2009, and many others.
 Many former/new hosts of the show have often appeared as contestants.

 In 1997, a series of boybands would be featured.
-These include 2Be3 & Worlds Apart.
+These include 2Be3 and Worlds Apart.

 However, in 2010 the formula was dramatically changed and the squads, of four members each, did not consist of any celebrities.
 The "duel" format was used that year.
 The celebrities returned in 2011 playing for charity.
 In 2019 French World Cup winning footballer Adil Rami was sacked by Olympique de Marseille for reportedly missing training to appear on the show.

-UK series

-On 26 December 1999, a celebrity edition of Fort Boyard was broadcast, featuring, Frank Bruno, Samuel Kane, Glenda McKay, Gabby Logan and Sharron Davies as contestants.
-As a one-off, the show's length was extended to 80 minutes so that the team had to get five keys (instead of four) and the code word in fifty-five minutes.
-Frank captained the team and won £7,910 for their nominated charity.

-Series 3 aired two celebrity editions of Fort Boyard following the success of the 1999 special; broadcast on 5 January and 25 August 2001, one edition featured Rhodri Williams, Lisa Rogers, "Handy" Andy Kane, Tricia Penrose and Phil Gayle as the contestants.
-Rhodri was the team captain and the team won £14,350 for charity.
-The other featured Anna Walker, Victor Ubogu, Annalise Braakensiek, Tim Vincent and Troy Titus-Adams.
-Anna Walker captained the team and they won £7,190 for charity.

-Another celebrity edition aired at the end of series four (episode 14) in 2001 featuring Sally Gray, Scott Wright, Nell McAndrew, Keith Duffy and Tris Payne.
-Sally Gray was the team captain and the team won £10,130 for charity.
-Episode 4 of series 4, broadcast on 13 October 2001, was a special featuring contestants from the first series of The Mole.

-Celebrity editions were also broadcast during the 2003 series by Challenge.
-It featured Doug Williams, Paul Burchill, Nikita, James Tighe, and Sweet Saraya, all of whom were wrestling stars from British promotion FWA.
-Doug Williams captained the team and won £190.
-Other celebrities appearing in series 5 included Tim Vine and Craig Phillips, Big Brother 2000 winner.
-The team won £1,820 for charity, which was topped up by a further £5,000 because Tim Vine accepted a challenge to tell 10 jokes in one minute.